sixfeetup/2023_DjangoConUS_PoweringEnergyStorage/slides.md

 - No tests

 ::: notes
+- Scaling: Use Excel for a handful of projects, but not for thousands of customers and projects (where each project is a separate Excel file)
 - The “Which version are you working on?” problem
 - “Versioning” by filename pattern or written as documentation in a sheet
 - Securing business logic (sharing file accidentally with externals)